scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have a VPC, with NAT gateways on private subnets.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
 * You must have at least 2 subnets in different AZs for the Kubernetes cluster.
 This is mandatory to create an EKS cluster.
-* You must have at least one private subnet for the managed database(RDS) other than Dynamo DB.
+* You must have at least one private subnet for the managed databases such as RDS other than Dynamo DB.
 * You must create subnets with the prefix at least _/24_ for the Kubernetes cluster to work without issues even after scaling.

 ### Recommendations

 * Kubernetes should be private in production and should provide secure access with SSH or VPN.
 You can use a bastion server as a host machine for secure access to the private network.
-* Subnets should be in multiple availability zones to achieve fault tolerance for the production use..
+* Subnets should be in multiple availability zones to achieve fault tolerance for the production use.
-* Kubernetes cluster should have public subnets to enable the envoy public endpoint(Scalar DL can be accessed from the internet).
+* Kubernetes cluster should have public subnets to enable the public endpoint for envoy LoadBalancer (Scalar DL can be accessed from the internet).
 The Kubernetes cluster in public is not recommended for production.

 _Tip_